MathiasDPX/jekyll-hackclub/plugin/README.md

 - `hackclub-user`: for users
 - `hackclub-channel`: for channels
 - `hackclub-emoji`: for emojis
+- `hackclub-file`: for files

 ## Examples
+A full showcase can be seen on [/raw](https://mathiasdpx.github.io/jekyll-hackclub/raw)
 <sub>class attribute isn't showed here but is present has described above</sub>

 ### Resolve a mention